PRIYANSHUSINGH2003/Tasks-Manager/README.markdown

 ## Key Features

-- **Backend**:
+### Backend
 - Flask app factory pattern for testability.
 - SQLAlchemy models with `TimestampMixin` for consistent timestamps.
 - Cascade deletes for comments when tasks are removed.
 - JSON error responses (400/404/500) with logging.
 - SQLite database in Flask instance folder, with `DATABASE_URL` override support.

-- **Frontend**:
+### Frontend
 - React function components with hooks for state management.
 - `api.js` layer for clean API calls and error handling.
 - Proxy setup to avoid CORS issues.
 - Responsive UI with task list, task details, and comment management.
 - Validation feedback and error messaging.

 ## Troubleshooting